geco-bern/FluxnetEO/README.md

 ## Purpose

 This package provides some functions to read, process or visualize [FluxnetEO data](https://bg.copernicus.org/articles/19/2805/2022/).
 Crucially, it also provides clean meta-data to aid in further synthesis and re-analysis.
-This code remains separate from our 'flux data kit' in order to provide people with the tools to compile their own derivative more easily.
+This code remains separate from our 'flux data kit' in order to provide people with the tools to compile their own derivative products more easily.

+## Base data & size restrictions

+Notes on the datasets.
+Data is provided as zipped archives and total considerable amounts of data, which requires ample storage space.
+The MODIS dataset has a compressed size of ~32 GB, which results in an uncompressed size of ~68 GB.
+The LandSat dataset exceeds 150 GB compressed and exceeds 400 GB uncompressed (estimate as still downloading as of writing).
+Take this into consideration before proceeding to download and or process the data.

 ## Installation